There are important differences between associate dentists who are self-employed or a company directors.

 Tax Tips

 - If you need glasses for both screen and general use get two prescriptions.
 One for computer work only and one for everything else.
-You only claim for the costs of the computer uses
+You pay for the computer use prescription with the company money and pay the difference for none computer use with personal money.

 - Glasses required for non-computer use that cost £50 or under may be provided as a trivial benefit paid for directly by the company

-- The transaction needs to be direct with the opticians.
-Company money is paid directly for the test and glasses provided and not claimed back as an expense.
-This is not a problem for a company director.
-If you are paying for an employee or fellow director or company secretary.
-You must in advance either provide them with a voucher or a letter saying they have permission to have their eyes tested and they will be reimbursed after the test by the company
+- HMRC do have complex rules regarding the repayment of expenses when non-company money is used for purchases.
+One of these rules applies to the reimbursement of eye tests.
+These transactions need to be direct with the opticians paid with company money and not claimed back as an expense after using personal none company money.
+This is not a problem for company directors but, if you are paying for an employee or fellow director or company secretary, there is a work around when.
+You must in either provide them with a voucher or a letter in advance saying they have permission to have their eyes tested and they will be reimbursed after the test by the company

 - If the eye test has been paid for with personal money without the advance written permission from the company.
 Any reimbursement is classed as earnings and put through the payroll and income tax and national insurance contributions paid.
 This type of reimbursement isn’t tax-efficient for company owners to make